roubles/casing/README.md

 * MUST have no digits (0 - 9)
 * MUST have no spaces, punctuation or special characters
 * CAN have *at most* 1 uppercase alphabet in a row
-* CAN end in an uppercase alphabet
+* MAY end in an uppercase alphabet

 ```
 ^[a-z][a-z]*(([A-Z][a-z]+)*[A-Z]{0,1}|([a-z]+[A-Z])*|[A-Z])$